 SEE TEFL is committed to the health and safety of every one of our trainees, trainers and auxiliary staff.
 We fully understand why our current and prospective trainees are concerned about the current Covid-19 situation.

 SEE TEFL is licensed by the Thai Ministry of Education (MoE) as a non-formal school.
 All our 4-week TEFL and Internship programs are currently running as scheduled according to the directives of the MoE.

-If you need more days, you can cross the border with Myanmar at Mae Sai, return an hour later after visiting the market on the other side of the border and you’ll receive a first or second 30-day visa exemption.
-You don’t need to apply for a visa for Myanmar to do this.
+If you need more days before obtaining a non-immigrant B visa for teaching, you can cross the Thai border with a neighboring country, return an hour later and you’ll receive a first or second 30-day visa exemption.
 You can extend this exemption for 30 days as well.
-The trip to Mae Sai from Chiang Mai takes 4-5 hours by bus.
-Most people complete the round trip in one day.

 Alternatively, you can obtain a first or second 60-day tourist visa by visiting a Thai embassy or consulate in a neighboring country.
 This tourist visa can also be extended for a further 30 days in Chiang Mai.
 The Thai embassy in Vientiane, Laos is most people’s preferred choice from Chiang Mai.
 You can travel overland or fly there.